ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 ### Ansible Commands

-Substitute your private key name, and run the playbook using the  `ansible-playbook` command.
+Substitute your private key name, and run the playbook using the  `ansible-playbook` command:

 ```console
 ansible-playbook playbook.yaml -i /tmp/inventory